folio-org/okapi/CONTRIBUTING.md

 you will write decent commit messages explaining what you have done.

-The first time you want to push your branch to GitHub, you may encounter an error _The current branch gh-7 has no upstream branch_.
+The first time you want to push your branch to GitHub, you may encounter an error _The current branch okapi-xxx has no upstream branch_.
 Git tells you what to do, namely

-    git push --set-upstream origin gh-7
+    git push --set-upstream origin okapi-xxx

 Once you have done that, a simple `git push` will be sufficient.